 100-Night Sleep Trial

 We include a 100-night sleep trial with the purchase of any of our mattress models.
-During this trial period, customers can try out an Amerisleep mattress within the comfort of their own home.
-If the customer doesn’t like the mattress or would like to exchange for a different model or size, they can do so within the first 100 nights.
+During this trial period, customers can try out an Amerisleep mattress within the comfort of their own home and make sure it’s right for them.

 We include a 20-year warranty with each mattress purchase— one of the best in the industry.
 Our warranty covers manufacturing defects and flaws which could damage the mattress, and sagging greater than 0.75 inches.
 During the first 10 years, we will repair or replace the mattress free of charge to the customer.
 During the last 10 years, we will either repair or replace the mattress at a prorated charge.